RaviKMalhotra/CCSP/Domain 3 - Cloud Platform and Infrastructure Security/Domain 3 Important Questions 2.md

 C.	Power	distribution	units.
 D.	Building	access	points.

-### Question # 2 - Limits	 within 	a 	cloud	environment	can 	be	either	hard	limits	or	limits capable 	of	adjusting	 to	 current	demands	 and	circumstances.
+### [important] Question # 2 - Limits	 within 	a 	cloud	environment	can 	be	either	hard	limits	or	limits capable 	of	adjusting	 to	 current	demands	 and	circumstances.
 Which	 of	 the following	 concepts	 encapsulates	allowing 	a	 limit 	to	adjust	to	current circumstances,	without 	the	 actual 	limit	 value 	changing?
 A.	Loaning.
 B.	Borrowing.
 C.	Adapting.